theharisshah/gameoflife/README.md

 The script has 25x25 grid.
-It runs only single glider pattern.
+It runs only glider pattern.

 Clone this repository: